-The value it gives off for its price is unmatched with any other brand providing the same services.
-It works as an integrated collection of several cloud-based tools; apps created by Google AI and popular among them is Gmail, Docs, and Drive.
+The value it gives off for its price is unmatched by any other brand providing the same services.
+It works as an integrated collection of several cloud-based tools; apps created by Google AI and popular among them are Gmail, Docs, and Drive.

 G Suite makes it easy to do business efficiently and maintain a resonating professional online presence.
 One of the highlights of the suite is its flexibility in pricing.
 There is always something for your budget.

 The suite has three plans you can choose from.
 Besides them, there are some freebie packages too.

 In this post, we will help you decide which plan works best for you.

 - Which G Suite plan is right for me?

 - When should I buy the G Suite Basic Plan?